 The City of Fort Worth in conjunction with the Texas Trees Foundation (TTF) is developing an Urban Forest Master Plan to create a shared vision and road map for managing Fort Worth’s trees in order to enhance the quality of life in the City.

 The quality, health, and connectivity of the City’s urban forest is a major contributor to the quality of life for residents of Fort Worth.
 Fort Worth is feeling the impacts of rising temperatures and decreased air quality common to growing urban areas.
 Loss of existing tree canopy magnifies these impacts.

-The Park & Recreation Department maintains close to 300 parks and public spaces citywide, as well as providing recreational activities and educational programming that makes Fort Worth a great place to live, work and play.
+The Park & Recreation Department maintains close to 297 parks (12,893 acres) and public spaces citywide, as well as providing recreational activities and educational programming that makes Fort Worth a great place to live, work and play.

 The Park & Recreation Department has a variety of divisions to make Fort Worth fun for families, seniors, and kids of all ages.

 There's always a new adventure waiting for you at one of the department's attractions.

 Each community center offers a variety of activities, camps, fitness classes, and more for all ages.